netguru/mobile-security-checklist/Handbooks/01-Shared/SE.10-Disable-auto-correction.md

     android:layout_height="wrap_content"
     android:inputType="textVisiblePassword" />
 ```
-Recommended way is to use a proper input type based on field requirements, or like mentioned above, implement an own input if really needed.
+Recommended way is to use a proper input type based on field requirements and specification.

 ### iOS
 To disable auto-correction you should set `autocorrectionType` as follows: